Pricey premium liquor: Customer stunned by $55 glass of scotch

 Some are calling it "drink-flation."

-James Delorenzo was at brunch with a friend, when they each decided to have a scotch on the rocks.
+James Delorenzo was at brunch with a friend when they decided to have a scotch on the rocks.
+He ordered two Johnnie Walkers.

 But which one?

-He chose Blue, as it sounded different from the more basic red version, then paid at the waitress's portable scanner.
+He chose Blue, which sounded different from the more basic Red version, and then paid at the waitress's portable scanner.

 "I pressed the green button and didn't think that much about it," he said.